 SARAH LANDSTREET Solve Problems Not Everyone Would Know About This queen of the pivot trained as a mechanical engineer, opened the first cupcake bakery in Northern Ireland, turned a profit and sold her business.
 Next, she got her MBA and founded Georgette Packaging, a carbon-neutral packaging firm in Kitchener, Ont., that's now among the fastest-growing businesses in Canada.
-And she did it all before her 30th birthday. ■ On Identifying a Niche "I'm interested in problems that not everybody would necessarily know about.
+And she did it all before her 30th birthday.
+On Identifying a Niche "I'm interested in problems that not everybody would necessarily know about.
 I like kind of unsexy industries, I guess.
 Most people wouldn't know how tricky it is to buy packaging as a food business, for example, unless you happen to own a food business.
-But at that point, you're busy running your food business; you're not in the packaging industry." ■ On Making Mistakes "I think that business owners in general are not lacking intelligence, but they are often lacking in compassion for themselves.
+But at that point, you're busy running your food business; you're not in the packaging industry."
+On Making Mistakes "I think that business owners in general are not lacking intelligence, but they are often lacking in compassion for themselves.
 Because you'll never have enough information to know exactly what to do.
 You can't predict the future.
 I'm pretty good at rebounding from mistakes, not focusing on them too much, and doing what it takes to fix the situation.
 I feel like those skills are just as important.
-Mistakes let me flex my resourceful muscles." ■ On Productivity Hacks "I like putting systems in place that force me to change my behaviour.
+Mistakes let me flex my resourceful muscles."
+On Productivity Hacks "I like putting systems in place that force me to change my behaviour.
 I was reading about how the founder of IKEA removed the snooze button from his alarm.
 I love that.
 I recently got a landline - a rotary phone, so it doesn't even have voice mail - to encourage me to use my cell phone less.
 I always feel like cell phones are like Tamagotchi.
 It's like a pet that just gives you so much work."
+6 6 I'm interested in problems that not everybody would necessarily know about.
+I like kind of unsexy industries."